technomancy/leiningen/CONTRIBUTING.md

 and `doc/PLUGINS.md` for more details on how Leiningen's codebase is structured.

-While there is a test suite, it's not terribly thorough, so don't put too much trust in it.
-Patches which add test coverage for the functionality they change are especially welcome.

 ## Bootstrapping

 You don't need to "build" Leiningen per se, but when you're developing on a